Pascal Zuberbühler: Basel

-Zuberbühler joined FC Basel 's first team for their 1999–2000 season under new head-coach Christian Gross.
+Zuberbühler joined Basel 's first team for their 1999–2000 season under new head-coach Christian Gross.
 The two clubs made a goalkeeper swap with Stefan Huber.
-After playing in one test match and one UI Cup game Zuberbühler played his domestic league debut for his new club in the away game on 7 July 1999 as Basel played a 1–1 with Lugano.
-In the 50th minute Zuberbühler was substituted out of the game with a head wound.
+After playing in one test match and one UI Cup game, Zuberbühler played his domestic league debut for his new club in the away game on 7 July 1999, as Basel drew 1–1 with Lugano.
+In the 50th minute, Zuberbühler was substituted out of the game with a head wound.

 The following season, after just three league matches, Basel accepted an enquiry from Bayer Leverkusen.
 Zuberbühler was loaned out to them under head-coach Christoph Daum for the season.
 Zuberbühler played 13 league games and five Champions League games for them.
-But after a few months he was replaced between the posts by Adam Matysek under the new coach Berti Vogts.
+But, after a few months, he was replaced between the posts by Adam Matysek under the new coach Berti Vogts.
 As he was being mobbed by his own fans, Zuberbühler decided to leave Leverkusen.
 His contract was dissolved in March 2001.

-After his loan period, when he returned to Basel his replacement Miroslav König had been playing so well that head-coach Gross did not want to change the starting team.
+After his loan period, when he returned to Basel, his replacement Miroslav König had been playing so well that head-coach Gross did not want to change the starting team.
 Zuberbühler was loaned out to Aarau for the rest of the season.
-For Aarau he made two league appearances.
-In their next season 2001–02 Zuberbühler was again first choice goalkeeper with Basel and played in all the competitive games (league, cup and UI Cup).
-Zuberbühler won the double with the club and advanced to the final of the UI Cup, but here they suffered defeat, Aston Villa won 5–2 on aggregate.
+For Aarau, he made two league appearances.
+In the 2001–02 season, Zuberbühler was again first choice goalkeeper with Basel and played in all the competitive games (league, cup and UI Cup).
+Zuberbühler won the double with the club and advanced to the final of the UI Cup, but here they suffered defeat; Aston Villa won 5–2 on aggregate.

 Zuberbühler made a name for himself with his saves in a 1–1 tie with Liverpool in a Champions League game on 25 September 2002.
-In their 2002–03 season Basel were runners-up in the league, but they were able to repeat the cup win.
+In the 2002–03 season, Basel were runners-up in the league, but they were able to repeat the cup win.
 Zuberbühler held a clean sheet as Basel beat Xamax 6–0 in the final.

-In their 2003–04 season and 2004–05 season Zuberbühler and Basel were able to win the domestic league championship another two times.
-Between the years 1999 and 2006 Zuberbühler played a total of 340 games for Basel.
+In the 2003–04 season and 2004–05 season, Zuberbühler and Basel were able to win the domestic league championship another two times.
+Between the years 1999 and 2006, Zuberbühler played a total of 340 games for Basel.
 214 of these games were in the Swiss Super League, 20 in the Swiss Cup, 20 in the Champions League, 24 in the UEFA Cup, 11 in the UI Cup and 51 were friendly games.